Reilly-ConceptsCognitionLab/ConversationAlign/README.md

 separated value (.csv) spreadsheet style files.
 ConversationAlign transforms raw language data into simultaneous time series objects spanning 30 possible dimensions via an embedded lookup database. <br/>
-<br/> <span style="color:red;">October 2023: ConversationAlign is
-working, and we have repaired most of the bugs.
-However, we recommend for now that you check with one of the authors or maintainers of the package before running any largescale analyses.
-We can talk you through any potential hiccups or roadblocks given the idiosyncratic nature of your particular data.</span> <br/>

 # Overview